 Another massive change that’s coming as a result of MACRA is in relation to Medicare Supplements.
 Specifically, two of the more comprehensive Medigap plans are being discontinued in 2020.
 These plans are Medigap Plans C and F, both of which are notable because they cover the Medicare Part B deductible.
 In fact, these are the only two Medicare Supplements that cover the Part B deductible, which is why they’re being discontinued.
 As part of MACRA, Congress voted to eliminate “first-dollar coverage,” which these two plans provide.
-Luckily, if you’re currently eligible for Medicare or will be prior to 2020, you’ll be eligible to enroll in either plan after the deadline.
+Luckily, if you were eligible for Medicare prior to 2020, you’re be eligible to enroll in either plan after the deadline.
 This change is only affecting people eligible for Medicare after January 1, 2020.

 As part of MACRA, Congress voted to eliminate “first-dollar coverage,” which Medicare Supplement Plans C and F provide.

-After 2020 starts, Medicare beneficiaries will also see changes relating to Medigap Plans D and G, which are similar to Plans C and F, respectively, minus coverage of the Part B deductible.
-Currently, Plans D and G aren’t guaranteed issue plans, but in 2020, they’ll become guaranteed issue plans for newly-eligible Medicare enrollees (people eligible for Medicare on or after January 1, 2020).
+Medicare beneficiaries also saw changes relating to Medigap Plans D and G, which are similar to Plans C and F, respectively, minus coverage of the Part B deductible.
+Previously, Plans D and G weren’t guaranteed issue plans, but now, they are guaranteed issue plans for newly-eligible Medicare enrollees (people eligible for Medicare on or after January 1, 2020).
 Medicare-eligible individuals can enroll in guaranteed issue Medigap plans outside of their Medigap open enrollment period — even if they have past or present health conditions — as long as they have a guaranteed issue right.
 MACRA also creates a new, high-deductible Medigap Plan G plan.